codastic/react-positioning-portal/README.md

 - Handles key down to close the portal.
 - Customizable react portal root.
 - Portal transitions when opening and closing.
-- Defines custom root node for the portal.
+- Define a custom root node for the portal.

 ### `<PositioningPortalWithState />`